KTWV

 KTWV (94.7 FM) is a commercial radio station licensed to Los Angeles, California, and broadcasting to the Greater Los Angeles area.
-The station is owned by Audacy, Inc., and airs a rhythmic adult contemporary radio format.
+The station is owned by Audacy, Inc., and airs a rhythmic adult contemporary format.
 KTWV has studios on Wilshire Boulevard in the Miracle Mile district of Los Angeles.
-As "94.7 The Wave," the station was known for pioneering the smooth jazz radio format in the late 1980s.
+As "94.7 The Wave", the station was known for pioneering the smooth jazz radio format in the late 1980s.

 KTWV has an effective radiated power (ERP) of 58,000 watts.
 The transmitter is shared with former sister station KTTV, and is on Mount Wilson.
-KTWV broadcasts using HD Radio technology, with a dance/EDM format on its HD2 digital subchannel and Persian-language programming currently on its HD3 subchannel.
+KTWV broadcasts using HD Radio technology, with an Armenian music format on its HD2 digital subchannel and Persian-language programming currently on its HD3 subchannel.

 History

 Early years (1961–1968)

 On March 7, 1961, KLAC-FM first signed on the air over the 102.7 frequency.
 It served as an FM sister station to KLAC (570 AM), simulcasting its programming.
 KLAC-AM-FM were purchased by Metromedia in 1963.
 The FM station would later switch frequencies in 1965 with KRHM (94.7 FM).
 By the mid-1960s, the FCC wanted FM sisters to AM stations to air separate programming; thus, KLAC-FM became an automated station, playing a mix of middle-of-the-road and big band music like other FM stations owned by Metromedia.
-In order to separate itself further from its AM sister, the station changed its call sign to KMET in 1966.
+In order to separate itself further from its AM sister, the station changed its call sign to KMET on May 2, 1966.